 DO YOU KNOW the location of your home’s water main shutoff valve?

 Every home built must have a water main shutoff valve in or around the home.
 Therefore, the majority of plumbing emergencies or repairs involving a plumbing leak will involve shutting off the water before your plumber has a chance to arrive.
 Typically, the valve gets positioned within three to five feet of the point where the water main enters the home.
 If it is not on the front wall, look for it in your garage or near a water heater.
 To close the main valve, rotating the wheel handle valve right until it closes all the way.
 If it’s a lever handle, turn it until it comes to a complete stop after about a quarter-round turn.

 Know Where Your Water Shut Off Valves and avoid the plumbing disaster

-Know where your water shut off valves are located.
-If you leave your home for an extended period such as a vacation, shut your water off before you go.
-Having a water leak could be bad, but having one when you’re away would be a plumbing disaster.
-Your water shut off valve is always located on the ground floor, often in the garage.
-If you’re purchasing or renting a home, you should ask the property manager or seller to show you where the water shut off is located.
+If you leave your home for an extended period, such as a vacation, shut your water off before you go.
+Having a water leak is a problem, but having one when you’re away would be a plumbing disaster.
+Your water shutoff valve is always located on the ground floor, often in the garage.
+If you’re purchasing or renting a home, you should ask the property manager or seller to show you where the water shutoff is located.

 Your Sewer Cleanout